 Right to Request Amendment of Health Information.

-You have the right to request an amendment (correction) to your health information in our records if you believe it is incomplete, inaccurate, untimely, or unrelated to your care.
-You must submit your request in writing, specify the information that you want corrected, and provide a reason to support your request for amendment.
-All amendment requests should be submitted to the facility Privacy Officer at the VHA health care facility that maintains your information.
-If your request for amendment is denied, you will be notified of this decision in writing and provided appeal rights.
-In response, you may do any of the following:

-- File an appeal - File a "Statement of Disagreement"

-• Ask that your initial request for amendment accompany all future disclosures of the disputed health information

-Information can also be obtained by contacting the facility ROI office.
+Veterans have the right to request an amendment (correction) to health information in VHA records if it is believed it is incomplete, inaccurate, untimely, or unrelated to care.
+Requests must be submitted in writing, specifying the information that to be corrected, and providing a reason to support the request for amendment.
+All amendment requests should be submitted to the facility Privacy Officer at the VHA health care facility that maintains the patient information to be amended If request for amendment is denied, the decision will be sent in writing to the veteran and appeal rights provided.
+In response, the veteran may do any of the following: • File an appeal • File a "Statement of Disagreement" • The veteran may ask that the initial request for amendment accompany all future disclosures of the disputed health information Information can also be obtained by contacting the facility ROI office.